-- 1. Early history or why does the city exist? - 2.
-Recent history / current situation. - 3.
-Future / where is the city going and what can be done to help resolve current ills.)
+1. Early history (why does the city exist?), (what caused the city to grow?)

+2. Recent history / current land-use patterns.

+3. Future / where is the city going and what can be done to help resolve current ills.)

 There will be a presentation during the first half of class quickly discussing the history.
 Late in the semester a second presentation will discuss the other two points.
 Additionally an "executive summary" of the presentations will be due late in the semester.
 (This is a high level overview of the main points in your presentations.
-The inclusion of maps and graphs could be helpful.
+The inclusion of maps and graphs will be helpful.